HFAnalyticsLab/COVID19_care_homes/README.md

 * What are the potential transmission routes for COVID-19, based on how frequently residents attend hospital?
 * WHat is the impact of COVID-19 on secondary care utilisation of care home residents?
 Are there early signs that care may be deteriorating?

+## Outputs

+The code from [Sprint 2](src/sprint_2) was used to generate the analysis described in the Health Foundation chart series [Do all care home residents face an equal risk of dying from COVID-19?](https://www.health.org.uk/news-and-comment/charts-and-infographics/do-all-care-home-residents-face-an-equal-risk-covid-19).

+[sprint 3 to be added]

 ## Data sources

 The analysis will be performed over several sprints, starting with historical data and updating the results as new data becomes available.